Kizaki

 Declare HTTP endpoints in Inspire and route requests into server handlers.

-For your own frontend, exposed functions plus @kizaki/client are still the better default.
+For your own frontend, exposed functions plus @kizaki/client are the better default.
 Routes are the escape hatch when the caller is not your generated client.

 Basic Shape